leandrowd/react-responsive-carousel/CONTRIBUTING.md

 Found a bug?
 Want a new feature?
 Don't like the docs?
 Please send a pull request or raise an issue.

+## Raising issues
+When raising an issue, please add as much details as possible.
+Screenshots, video recordings, or anything else that can make it easier to reproduce the bug you are reporting.

+* A new option is to create a code pen with the code that causes the bug.
+Fork this [example](https://www.webpackbin.com/bins/-Kxr6IEf5zXSQvGCgKBR) and add your code there, then fork and add the new link to the issue.

 ## Creating Pull Requests
 Pull requests are always welcome.
+To speed up the review process, please ensure that your pull request have:

+- A good title and description message;
+- Recommended that each commit follows the commit message format #{issueId}: {commitDescriptionj}
+- Tests covering the changes;
+- Story (storybook) if it's a new feature;
+- Green builds;

-In order to send a Pull Request, you will need to setup your environment;
+In order to send a Pull Request, you will need to setup your environment - check instructions below;

+## How to setup the development environment
 Fork and clone the repo:
 - `git clone git@github.com:leandrowd/react-responsive-carousel.git`

+Ensure you have the right node version:
+- `nvm use` # or `nvm install` in case the right version is not installed.
+Find the right version looking at the `.nvmrc` file.

 Install dependencies:
-- `npm install`
+- `yarn install`

 Start the dev server:
-- `npm start`
+- `yarn start`

-Open your favourite browser on `localhost:8000` - livereload will be enabled and tests will run on each change.

-### Guidelines
-- Make sure your editor supports [editorConfig](http://editorconfig.org/) so the code formatting is consistent;
-- Add a descriptive commit message;
-- Add tests to cover your changes;
-- If needed, add a story (storybook);
-- DO NOT change files in the /lib folder;

-## Raising issues
-When raising an issue, please add as much details as possible.
-Screenshots, video recordings, or anything else that can make it easier to reproduce the bug you are reporting.

-* A new option is to create a code pen with the code that causes the bug.
-Fork this [example](https://www.webpackbin.com/bins/-Kxr6IEf5zXSQvGCgKBR) and add your code there, then fork and add the new link to the issue.
+Run the tests:
+- `yarn test`

+Format the files:
+- `yarn format:write` # this will also run as part of the pre-commit hook.
+CI will fail the build if unformatted files are pushed.

+Develop on storybooks (optional):
+- `yarn storybook`